earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api08-leaflet-maps-r.md

 * Has a beautiful, easy to use, and <a href="http://leafletjs.com/reference.html" target="_blank">well-documented API</a>.

 The `leaflet` `R` package 'wraps' Leaflet functionality in an easy to use `R` package!
-Below, you can see some code that creates a basic web-map.
+Below, you can see some code that creates a basic web map.

 ```r